 How does Isle of Ely Primary School spend Pupil Premium on its children?

-The pupil premium is funding a range of activities and interventions to support pupil progress and attainment.
+The Pupil Premium is funding a range of activities and interventions to support pupil progress and attainment.
 The main focus on this spend is on Thrive, which is an approach to develop well-being and address social emotional issues.

 Who is eligible for Pupil Premium funding?